ppetrovtv/pine_script_docs/source/annotations/study_annotation.rst

 ``overlay`` is a logical type of argument.
 If it is true then the study will be added as an overlay on top of the main chart.
-If it is false then it will be added on in separate pane.
+If it is false then it will be added in a separate pane.
 False is the default setting.

 ``precision`` is the number of digits after the floating point for study